 Just like Coffee Nomads, they enjoy to taste and explore good coffee.
 They also like to communicate their experiences to other people.
 However, compared to Coffee Nomads, they do not travel long distances to find interesting coffees.
 They look for interesting coffee shops randomly.

-They are coffee-lovers who like to enjoy good coffee at home.
+They are coffee-lovers who like to enjoy a good coffee at home.
 They order excellent beans and prepare their coffee at home by themselves.
 They enjoy a delicious coffee, but they are not doing a big effort to share their experiences with others.

 They drink any kind of coffee, often bitter drinks with a very dark brown colour.
 Sometimes they drink up to 10 cups per day, like water.
 Caffeineaholics do not care about the taste.
 They only care about the caffeine.